Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 Every year millions of invoices are exchanged between buyers and suppliers in the supply chain.

 However, most of these invoices are either in paper or e-mail format, which creates inefficiencies for the buyer’s Accounts Payable (AP) organization, and can thus increase the Days Sales Outstanding (DSO) for the supplier.
-The increased DSO results from “mail float”, which is simply the days that invoice takes to transit from the supplier, through the mail or email system, until it received and input by the buyer AP team.
+The increased DSO results from “mail float” or even “e-mail float”, which is simply the days that invoice takes to transit from the supplier, through the mail or email system, until it received and input by the buyer AP team.

 “Considerable cost savings can be realized by migrating suppliers to submitting invoices in electronic formats,” said Jim O’Rourke, Director of Business Development for ICG Consulting of Scottsdale, Ariz., which provides business process solutions.
+“The business tools on the market today to facilitate electronic invoice submission make the business case a slam dunk”.

 “Suppliers who can submit invoices through electronic means generally can get paid faster and experience less payment issues from keying errors in the buyers AP department,” according to O’Rourke.
 “On the buyer side of the equation, the efficiencies of working with electronic invoices versus paper based or files submitted through emails can be compelling”.